pex1005/EDM-Portfolio/Midterm Lab Task 2/Readme.md

 1. Which Job Roles pay the highest and least
 2. What size companies pay the best
 3. Where Job Roles or Job Titles pay the best and least in a specific state

 ## Data Cleaning Process
-* Salary Estimate Column – Remove all the characters after the (open parentheses)
+* Salary Estimate Column then Remove all the characters after the (open parentheses)
-* Created 2 New Columns (From the Salary Estimate) Min Sal and Max Sal
+* Created 2 New Columns for Min Sal and Max Sal
 * Add Column for Role Type
-* Split Location column (Location & State Abbreviation)
+* Split Location column (Location 1 & Location 2/State Abbreviation)
 * Filter Location Correction 2 to check outliers (Anne Rundell)
 * Replace Values: Find Anne Rundell and replace with “NA”
 * Created 2 New Columns (from the site): MinCompanySize and MaxCompanySize